 Memorial Day, the unofficial start to summer but most importantly, the day to honor those who died while serving in the United States military.

 Originally called Decoration Day, Memorial Day became an official federal holiday in 1971 and is celebrated on the last Monday of May.
-In 1865, a group of black people who had been previously enslaved organized a memorial event for union soldiers who had been killed during the civil war.
+In 1865, a group of black people who had been previously enslaved organized a memorial event for Union soldiers who had been killed during the civil war.
 They gave them proper burials and organized a memorial march.
 The first national memorial day was held at Arlington Cemetary in 1868.
 The day was called Decoration Day as the graves of soldiers killed during the war were decorated with American flags.
 After World War II, the day was expanded to include all soldiers killed while serving our country.

 This post contains affiliate links.
 Our blog participates in Amazon and other affiliate programs where we earn a small commission if you purchase from those links.
 There is no additional cost to you.

-Celebrating Memorial Day with Teens
+Observe Memorial Day with Teens

-• Hang up an American flag
+• Hang up an American flag.

 • Attend a Memorial Day parade